The final thing we’re going to look at before diving into actually making some stuff inside of TouchDesigner is the user interface itself.

 You can also copy and paste any of the examples on this window right into your project, which is very useful.

-From a usability perspective, operator snippets are an incredible tool especially for a beginner.
-If you’re trying to explore what different operators do or you’re trying to find some more advanced features of an operator and you don’t really quite know how to do it, I highly recommend looking at the OP snippets.
+From a usability perspective, operator snippets are an incredible tool especially for digital art beginners.
+If you’re trying to explore what different operators do (like surface operators) or you’re trying to find some more advanced features of an operator and you don’t really quite know how to do it, I highly recommend looking at the OP snippets.

 That’s everything you need to know about the TouchDesigner UI to get started as a beginner.